Skip to Content

 Four small honeynut squash.

-Honeynut squash is a blend of butternut and buttercup squash created in the 1980s, however, it reached the mainstream market in 2015.
+Honeynut squash is a blend of butternut and buttercup squash created in the 1980s.
+It reached the mainstream market in 2015.

 It's a similar shape to butternut squash but much smaller and with a more golden-orange skin.
 It's incredibly sweet and has three times more beta-carotene than butternut squash.

-Honeynut squash is great for roasting or stuffing, but it's also sweet enough to be used in a pie.
+Honeynut squash is excellent for roasting or stuffing, but it's also sweet enough to be used in a pie.

 Red kuri squash on a marble background.